9 Italian Software Immersion Programs to Bring Italy to Your Home

 If you’re looking for a basis in the language, Pimsleur’s beginner lessons include dozens of useful basic phrases, common vocabulary and elementary grammar structures.
 For more advanced learners, lessons focus on listening to authentic speech at native speeds, speaking, reading native content and practicing complex sentence structures.

-Michel Thomas was a well-known figure in the language learning community.
-He was a psychologist and linguist with over 50 years of experience with teaching languages around the world.
+Michel Thomas was a well-known figure in the language-learning community.
+He was a psychologist and linguist with over 50 years of experience teaching languages around the world.

 As such, learning Italian with the Michel Thomas method boasts an Italian immersion software program that “works with your brain.”
 While that may sound like fancy pseudo-science, the Michel Thomas method uses a technique that builds on previously–learned content and uses context to teach relevant language skills.

 There are six Michel Thomas audio courses for Italian.
-The first, “Start Italian,” is a self-proclaimed “taster” course that allows you to learn basic Italian in just one hour.
-This includes the alphabet as well as common Italian vocabulary and survival phrases that are perfect for that last-minute trip to Italy.
+The first, “Start Italian,” is a self-proclaimed “taster” course that helps you to learn how to construct basic Italian phrases.
+This includes common Italian vocabulary and survival phrases that are perfect for that last-minute trip to Italy.
 In fact, you can complete this course on the flight over there!

 Like Pimsleur, the Michel Thomas Italian immersion software covers the beginner to high intermediate level.

 Unlike the Michel Thomas course, Transparent Language’s Italian course is an online platform where users pay a monthly or yearly subscription for access to their Italian-learning program.
 The Italian immersion software boasts an easy-to-use platform that’s ideal for individuals, corporate organizations and even government agencies.